mainwp/mainwp-child/readme.txt

 = 3.4.5 - 1-22-18 =
 * Fixed: multiple issues with cloning sites
-* Fixed: an issue with passing metadata for featured images
+* Fixed: An issue with passing metadata for featured images
-* Fixed: an issue with the sync process caused by syncing extremely large amount of data
+* Fixed: An issue with the sync process caused by syncing an extremely large amount of data
 * Fixed: multiple PHP Warnings
-* Added: support for the new MainWP Wordfence Extension options
+* Added: Support for the new MainWP Wordfence Extension options
 * Added: multiple security enhancements
 * Updated: new BackWPup version compatibility

 = 3.4.4 - 12-4-17 =
 * Fixed: compatibility issue with the latest UpdraftPlus Backups plugin version
 * Fixed: compatibility issue with the latest iThemes Security plugin version
-* Fixed: an issue with updating certain plugins
+* Fixed: An issue with updating certain plugins
-* Fixed: an issue with installing certain plugins
+* Fixed: An issue with installing certain plugins
-* Fixed: an issue with logging the BackupBuddy backups for client reports
+* Fixed: An issue with logging the BackupBuddy backups for client reports
-* Fixed: an issue with syncing sites that run older versions of the BackupBuddy plugin
+* Fixed: An issue with syncing sites that run older versions of the BackupBuddy plugin
-* Fixed: an issue with calculating site size on Windows servers
+* Fixed: An issue with calculating site size on Windows servers
-* Fixed: an issue with disabling Pro modules for the iThemes Security plugin
+* Fixed: An issue with disabling Pro modules for the iThemes Security plugin
-* Fixed: an issue with saving Amazon S3 settings for the UpdraftPlus extension
+* Fixed: An issue with saving Amazon S3 settings for the UpdraftPlus extension
-* Added: support for the upcoming extension
+* Added: Support for the upcoming extension
-* Added: support for the new MainWP iThemes Security Extension options
+* Added: Support for the new MainWP iThemes Security Extension options
-* Added: support for the search by Title option
+* Added: Support for the search by Title option
-* Added: support for the new MainWP UpdraftPlus Extension options
+* Added: Support for the new MainWP UpdraftPlus Extension options
-* Added: support for the new MainWP Buddy Extension options
+* Added: Support for the new MainWP Buddy Extension options
 * Added: support for the new version of the MainWP WooCommerce Status extension
 * Added: the mainwp-child-get-total-size hook for disabling the get total size of a site function
 * Updated: the process for displaying info for scheduled posts and pages

 = 3.4.3 - 8-24-17 =
-* Fixed: an issue with saving Bulk Setting Manager keys on some HTTPS sites
+* Fixed: An issue with saving Bulk Setting Manager keys on some HTTPS sites
 * Fixed: timeout issues for the Bulk Settings Manager extension
 * Fixed: multiple issues with saving remote storage settings for the UpdraftPlus extension
-* Fixed: an issue with 404 email notification templates for the Maintenance extension
+* Fixed: An issue with 404 email notification templates for the Maintenance extension
-* Fixed: an issue with saving Post and Page status as Private
+* Fixed: An issue with saving Post and Page status as Private
-* Fixed: an issue with displaying incorrect number of updates caused by server conflict
+* Fixed: An issue with displaying the incorrect number of updates caused by server conflict
-* Fixed: an issue with displaying locked status for Posts and Pages while Post/Page is being edited in MainWP Dashboard
+* Fixed: An issue with displaying the locked status for Posts and Pages while Post/Page is being edited in MainWP Dashboard
 * Added: a function to check if a post or a page is being edited before saving changes from MainWP Dashboard
 * Added: the new 'mainwp_child_after_newpost' hook
 * Updated: compatibility for the new version of the Bulk Settings Manager extension